Edouard-Legoupil/kobocruncher/README.md

 `{kobocruncher}` support organised data analysis workflow, to conduct data discovery and analysis for data collected through  [KoboToolbox](https://www.kobotoolbox.org/), [ODK](https://opendatakit.org/), [ONA](https://ona.io/home/) or any __[xlsform](http://xlsform.org)__ compliant data collection platform.

+You can use this tool through a dedicated shiny App: [https://rstudio.unhcr.org/kobocruncher/](https://rstudio.unhcr.org/kobocruncher/)

-This package first builds on the capacity of [UNHCR Kobo server](http://kobo.unhcr.org) but it can also be used from any structured dataset.
+This R package first builds on the capacity of [UNHCR Kobo server](http://kobo.unhcr.org) but it can also be used from any structured dataset.
 It comes as a companion tool to the [Integrated Framework for Household Survey](https://unhcr.github.io/Integrated-framework-household-survey).